Itayventura/hello-spring/README.md

 7. create index.html under src/main/resources as mentioned above.
 8. you're ready to go

-## how to run the application
+## how to run the application from the command line
-1. run the project via command line/ IDE
+1. run <code>mvn clean package</code> command
+2. Run <code>java -jar target/learning-spring-2.4.1.jar</code> Whereas learning-spring is the name of your project, and 2.4.1 is the version of the spring boot.
-2. go to your web browser to localhost:8080
+3. go to your web browser to localhost:8080